May 2024

 What you need to get right, now

-Climate disclosure reforms are in progress, with public consultation underway on Exposure Drafts of the Australian Sustainability Reporting Standards (issued by Australian Accounting Standards Board) and the Climate-related financial disclosure legislation (issued by the Commonwealth Treasury).
+Climate disclosure reforms are in progress, with public consultation having just wrapped up on Exposure Drafts of the Australian Sustainability Reporting Standards (issued by Australian Accounting Standards Board) and the Treasury Laws Amendment (Financial Market Infrastructure and Other Measures) Bill 2024 has been tabled at Parliament.
 The Standards will be substantially based on the International Financial Reporting Standards’ (IFRS) International Sustainability Standards Board (ISSB) S1 General Sustainability & S2 Climate-related Disclosures.
-The final legislation and Standards are expected to be issued ahead of 1 July 2024, and while there may be further changes based on feedback to the Exposure Drafts, there is sufficient information available now to broadly understand what will be needed to deliver against requirements.
+The final legislation and Standards are yet to be issued, and while there may be further changes, there is sufficient information available now to broadly understand what will be needed to deliver against requirements.

 The time to prepare is now.